 The Training Unit is also involved with the initial certification process for recruit police officers.
 The Training Unit serves as the departmental liaison for recruits as they attend the Southern Arizona Law Enforcement Training Center’s (SALETC) 17-week Basic Peace Officer Academy.
 Following the academy, the Training Unit coordinates post-basic training for the new officers and monitors the Field Training Phase that the new officers must complete before they are released to operate in a solo capacity.

-The University of Arizona Police Department currently has 2 active service K-9's.
-The dogs, Toby and Skip, and their respective handlers are certified in explosive ordinance detection.
-In addition to assisting UAPD officers, the K-9 unit assists outside agencies such as Tucson Police, the Department of Public Safety, Pima County Counter Narcotics Alliance (CNA), U.S. Customs, and the DEA.
-The UAPD K-9 handler holds public demonstrations and has competed in various competitions.
-The K-9 and handler are a member of The National Police Canine Association and The Arizona Law Enforcement Canine Association.
-Recently retired K9s' Bono (Oct.
-2015) and Hunter (Jan.
-2016), and Jessie (June 2016) are now living a relaxing "dog's life" with their handler's family.
+The University of Arizona Police Department currently has 1 active service K-9.
+Maggie, and her respective handler, Detective Nicole Nelson, are in process to complete training as a crisis support K-9.
+In addition to assisting UAPD officers, the K-9 unit assists outside agencies such as Tucson Police, Tucson Fire Department, Pima County Sheriff's Department, and others upon request.
+Retired UAPD K9s' Bono (Oct.
+2015), Hunter (Jan.
+2016), Jessie (June 2016), Toby (Feb.
+2022), and Skip (Oct.
+2023), are now living a relaxing "dog's life" with their handler's family.